Assisted Living

 How much does Medicaid cover for long-term care?

-How long can someone receive Medicaid long-term care?
+How long does Medicaid pay for long-term care?

-As a needs-based healthcare program, there is no set limit on the period of time a person can receive long-term care with Medicaid.
-As long as your loved one qualifies for a Medicaid long-term care program, they will continue receiving coverage.
+There is no set limit on how long a person can receive long-term care covered by Medicaid.
+If your loved one qualifies for a Medicaid long-term care program, they will continue receiving coverage.
 However, eligibility must be maintained over time, which means individuals must continue to meet medical and financial requirements.[02]

 Medicaid will periodically reassess people to ensure they still qualify for the program.
 So, any changes in income, assets, or care needs could impact eligibility for Medicaid coverage.